Courses

 3 units

-This course develops the knowledge and skills needed to work as a manager or supervisor in the wholesale and retail plant nursery industry and provides advanced training in the production, staging and marketing of plants, staff management and customer care in summer and fall.
-Topics include office practices, business operations and management and marketing for container, hydroponics and aquaponic greenhouse systems.
+This course develops skills needed for managers and supervisors in the wholesale and retail plant nursery industry.
+It covers topics such as plant production, staging, and marketing, as well as staff management and customer care during the summer and fall seasons.
+Additionally, it includes office practices, business operations, and management and marketing for container, hydroponics, and aquaponic greenhouse systems.